ucsb-dreamlab/site-template/README.md

 Click the "Use this template" button at the top of the page to create a new repository with the project files.

+## Enabling GitHub Pages for your repo

+In your repository __Settings__, navigate to the [__Pages__](settings/pages) tab, and set the following options:

+- __Source__ should be set to "Deploy from a branch"
+- __Branch__ should be set to "main" and the folder should be "/ (root)"

+It may take a few minutes for the GitHub Pages Action to build and deploy your site.

 ## Using your new site

-For single page sites, add your page content to [`index.md`](index.md).
+Without any modifications, the site's front page ([`index.md`](index.md)) displays a lists 'posts' and their descriptions.
+The [example post](_posts/2024-05-08-testpost.md)
+describes the process for creating new posts.

+If you prefer a single-page site, without any posts, you can replace the existing content of `index.md` with your new page content.
 GitHub Pages uses [markdown](https://commonmark.org/help/) to convert the contents of the file to HTML.

 You can upload images and other files to the [`assets`](assets) folder and include them in your page using markdown like this: